Transform your living space with lighting that works with your body, not against it

 Does warm light actually improve sleep?

+Yes.
 Warm, low-intensity light in the evening supports your body’s natural wind-down process better than cool white light.
+Multiple studies show reduced blue light exposure before bed improves sleep onset and quality.

 Is blue light always bad?

-No. Blue-enriched light is beneficial in the morning and during work hours.
+No. Blue-enriched light is beneficial in the morning and during work hours—it boosts alertness and cognitive performance.
 Timing is what matters.

 Can smart lighting reduce electricity use?